matter-labs/zksync/docs/protocol.md

 #### Set treasury

-Change address that collects payments for listing tokens, should be called only by zkSync governor.
+Change address that collects payments for listing tokens, can be called only by zkSync governor.

 ```solidity
 function setTreasury(address _newTreasury)